aino/react-native-embryo/README.md

 yarn run android:release  # compile apk for release
 ```

-**Note:** Ios Staging must currently be built from within Xcode.
+**Note:** IOS Staging must currently be built from within Xcode.
 Just select `Staging` scheme and press play.
 You can also build other archives from Xcode or Android Studio.

 Each build flavor will have it’s own bundle ID so you can have all 3 builds on the same device.